 Xbox Reportedly Testing Disc-to-Digital Feature - News

-by William D'Angelo , posted 4 hours ago / 943 ViewsFollowing Sony announcing it is ending physical game discs for PlayStation consoles starting in January 2028, The Verge is reporting Microsoft is testing the ability for Xbox gamers to digitize their physical games library.
+by William D'Angelo , posted on 01 July 2026 / 3,954 ViewsFollowing Sony announcing it is ending physical game discs for PlayStation consoles starting in January 2028, The Verge is reporting Microsoft is testing the ability for Xbox gamers to digitize their physical games library.

 Sources familiar with Microsoft's plans say Xbox employees have been testing a disc-to-digital feature, which works with Xbox One and Xbox Series X discs.
 Xbox 360 and original Xbox discs are not supported.
 At least during the testing phase.
 An update for the Xbox PC app in May of this year did reference "enable Disc2Digital."

-In order to get a digital copy of a game all a user needs to do is insert a compatible disc drive and installing and playing the game.
+In order to get a digital copy of a game all a user needs to do is insert a compatible disc into a drive, install the game, and play it.
 A Microsoft account on an Xbox console is required in order to use digital entitlement for physical games.
 The digital entitlement is tied to the specific disc and will move from account to account if you swap the physical game with a friend or log in to a different Xbox profile and try to play a disc-based game.

 This new feature works similarly to buying a digital game from the Microsoft Store.
 If the game is available on Xbox Cloud Gaming and you have a Game Pass subscription, you will be able to stream the game.
 If it is an Xbox Play Anywhere title, you will be able to access it on PCs and handhelds.